AlexandruScutaru/EscapeTheSewer/README.md

     uint8_t flip  : 2;
 };

-const Level::tile_index_t Level::level[levelH][levelW] PROGMEM =  {
+Level::tile_index_t Level::level[15][50] =  {
     { {11, 0}, {11, 0}, ... },
     ...
 };
 ```
 Same as the tiles array, it is quite tedious to define the levels by hand.\
-Best option would be to procedurally create the levels, didn't do that yet, but it is there in the to do list.\
+Best option would be to procedurally create the levels, but I am already reaching the flash limit of the board.\
-For now they are created using [Tiled](https://www.mapeditor.org/).
+So they are manually created using [Tiled](https://www.mapeditor.org/).

 <img src="https://github.com/AlexandruScutaru/EscapeTheSewer/blob/master/readme_resources/tiled.png" alt="tiled.png" width="100%"/>

-I created another [python script](https://github.com/AlexandruScutaru/EscapeTheSewer/blob/master/resources/level_generator.py) to take care of the level based on the tiled export.
+I other scripts [level_generator_byte_array.py](https://github.com/AlexandruScutaru/EscapeTheSewer/blob/master/resources/level_generator_byte_array.py) and [level_generator_binary_file.py](https://github.com/AlexandruScutaru/EscapeTheSewer/blob/master/resources/level_generator_binary_file.py) to take care of the levels based on the tiled exports.

+The binary file is used by the pc_version.\
+To visualize it the format I wrote this file [levels_kaitai_format.ksy](https://github.com/AlexandruScutaru/EscapeTheSewer/blob/master/resources/levels_kaitai_format.ksy).
+Navigate to [ide.kaitai.io](https://ide.kaitai.io/) and drag and drop the `levels.bin` and `levels_kaitai_format.ksy` from [resources](https://github.com/AlexandruScutaru/EscapeTheSewer/tree/master/resources) directory in the ide's `Local Storage` to explore it.

+For Arduino I generate a header file containing the same contents as a byte array.
+With this litle [helper](https://github.com/AlexandruScutaru/EscapeTheSewer/blob/master/include/level_writer.h) I save it to an [Atmel AT24C128 EEPROM](https://ww1.microchip.com/downloads/en/DeviceDoc/doc0670.pdf).
+It has a storage of 128k bits (16KB), plenty enough for several levels.\
+Everytime arduino starts it loads the first level, when end is reached it tries to read the next one until all of them have been read.

 ## Audio
 Everything in the game happens sequentially, as no multi-threading can be leveraged on an arduino (there is though something called protothreading, but that is another subject).\